Transfer to Other Colleges

 California College of the Arts (San Francisco and Oakland campuses)

 See Articulation Guidelines.
 Humanities and Science Curriculum articulated for B.A.; B.F.A.; and B.Arch degrees; Interior Design curriculum articulated for B.F.A. degree.
-Visual Studies electives and seminar, required by CCA can be met with articulated courses from different design A.A. majors from FIDM.
+Visual Studies electives and seminar, required by CCA, can be met with articulated courses from FIDM’s A.A. design majors.

 California State University system (CSU)